TDG-Platform/docs/Pairwise_Image_Registration.md

 # Pairwise Image Registration (image2image)

-The image2image task will remove misregistrations between two images.
+The Pairwise Image Registration task will remove misregistrations between two images.
 It does so by attempting to find similar image features and warping the source image accordingly.
 The warped source will have the same metadata as the source and be output with the suffix “_warped” appended to the original filename.

 ### Table of Contents